okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/custom-error-pages/main/index.md

 **In what situations does Okta serve error pages to the user?**

 The error page appears when a critical error occurs or an application is misconfigured.
-See [Okta-hosted flows](/docs/concepts/okta-hosted-flows/) for more information on Okta-hosted functionality.
+See [Okta authentication models — Redirect vs. embedded authentication](/docs/concepts/redirect-vs-embedded/#redirect-authentication) for more information on Okta-hosted (redirect) functionality.

 **What can I customize on the error page?**